 Our team has extensive expertise in the diagnosis and treatment of TB and non-tuberculous Mycobacteria (NTM) infections.

-Candida is a yeast that can cause infections which range in severity from thrush to potentially life-threatening conditions.
+Candida is a yeast that can cause infections that range in severity from thrush to potentially life-threatening conditions.
 Infections involving mucosal surfaces including the vulvovaginal region (more commonly known as ‘thrush’) or the throat.
-The more serious diseases are usually confined to people with compromised immune systems, such as cancer, transplant recipients, and HIV/AIDS patients..
+The more serious diseases are usually confined to people with compromised immune systems, such as cancer, transplant recipients, and HIV/AIDS patients.

 Hepatitis B and C